Create a list of articles to read later. You will be able to access your list from any article in Discover.

 11. Britain's foremost cartographer of the time, John Carey, produced the topographical map on which he superimposed Smith's strata.

 12. Publication of the map was funded by subscriptions.
 The map was offered in six different formats costing from five guineas to 12 pounds.

 13. Approximately 400 copies of the 1815 map were issued.
 Many are signed by William Smith himself.
 Less than 10% are known to still exist.

 14. The Museum's collection includes five copies of Smith's 1815 map.

-15. Smith's ability to map Britain's geology was based on his realisation that the combinations of distinctive fossils within a rock can be used to identify it.
+15. Smith's ability to map Britain's geology was based on his realisation that the combinations of distinctive fossils (such as ammonites) within a rock can be used to identify it.
 He amassed a unique fossil collection.
 He used this as evidence to order his strata and make his maps.
 The Museum now cares for more than 2,000 of Smith’s fossils.